Pushpalathasaparapu/k8s-blue-green-deployment/README.md

 `kubectl describe svc nginx-blue-svc`

-To check if our ingress controller has registered our traffic path
+To check if our ingress controller has registered our traffic path.
+AWS ELB takes 5-10min to properly propagate and register our internal IPs.

 `kubectl describe ingress nginx`